Pen Portraits

 Iain Kay

-Iain Kay has 33 years experience as a Governor across 10 schools in the city – primary, secondary and special.
-He is currently also an LEA Governor on the KS1 PRU.
+Iain Kay has been a Governor in Sunderland since 1986 across 10 schools in the city – primary, secondary and special.
 He was invited to join the governing body here in November 2018.

 Between 1987 and 2012 he was involved a regional Education Business Partnership that assisted schools to make better links with industry and the world of work.